Author Guidelines

 GENERAL INFORMATION

-JDAN JOURNAL OF DIETITIANS ASSOCIATION OF NIGERIA
+JOURNAL OF DIETITIANS ASSOCIATION OF NIGERIA (JDAN)

 Copyright notice

-Manuscripts are accepted for publication with the understanding that no substantial part has been, or will be published elsewhere.
-By submitting a manuscript, the authors agree that the copyright is transferred to the publisher if and when the articles, including reprints, photographic reproduction and translation are accepted for publication.
-Copyright owner is the Dietitians Association of Nigeria.
-An abstract at the beginning of an article may be reproduced without specific permission provided the original citation is provided.
-Statements made and opinions expressed in letters to the Editor, Editorials, Presidential address, book reviews and other special articles appearing in this journal are views of the author(s) and do not necessarily reflect the position of the Journal or the Association.
+Manuscripts are accepted for publication with the understanding that no substantial part has been, or will be, published elsewhere.
+By submitting a manuscript, the authors agree that the copyright is transferred to the publisher when the articles, including reprints, photographic reproductions, and translations, are accepted for publication.
+The copyright owner is the Dietitians Association of Nigeria.
+An abstract at the beginning of an article may be reproduced without specific permission, provided that the original citation is included.
+Statements made and opinions expressed in letters to the Editor, Editorials, Presidential addresses, book reviews, and other special articles appearing in this journal are the views of the author(s) and do not necessarily reflect the position of the Journal or the Association.

-Open access policy:
+Open access policy

 Disclaimer

-Articles and any other material published in the Journal of Dietitians Association of Nigeria represent the opinions of the authors and should not be construed to reflect the opinions of the Editors or the publishers.
-Any data included in articles on commercial foods are reported solely as factual information and are limited to the samples analysed.
+Articles and any other materials published in the Journal of Dietitians Association of Nigeria represent the opinions of the authors and should not be construed to reflect the opinions of the Editors or the publishers.
+Any data included in articles on commercial foods are reported solely as information and are limited to the samples analyzed.
 No warranty or guarantee is made or implied that other samples of these products will have the same or similar composition.
 The inclusion of such articles or data does not imply endorsement of any product.

 GUIDE FOR AUTHORS